 I am not sure if I am enrolled in the New York State Donate Life Registry.
 What should I do?

-You can check the status of your enrollment by creating an account at donatelife.ny.gov.
+You can check your registration status in the NYS Donate Life Registry at donatelife.ny.gov.
 You can also call us at 518-326-3237 and our office staff will be happy to help.

 Can I specify who receives my donation?